-After the success of "Nina" Lucie Mannheim was looking for a partner for her next play, "The Unknown Girl" by Franz Molnar, and decided on a certain Marius Goring, whose photo in the theatre almanac "Spotlight" she thought quite passable.
+After the success of 'Nina' Lucie Mannheim was looking for a partner for her next play, 'The Unknown Girl' ('Girl Unknown') by Franz Molnar, and decided on a certain Marius Goring, whose photo in the theatre almanac 'Spotlight' she thought quite passable.
 Lehnhardt, Rolf.
 Die Lucie-Mannheim-Story.
 [The Lucie Mannheim Story] (Remagen-Rolandseck, Verlag Rommerskirchen + Co., October 1973), 47.

 “The question must arise whether this was, like some other marriages at this time, a marriage of convenience, intended to give Mannheim British nationality, but it seems unlikely that was the main purpose.
 Goring had divorced his first wife in order to marry Mannheim and might well have married her earlier, if he had not been obliged to wait for his divorce to come through.
 It was not a short-lived marriage, lasting thirty-five years and ending only with Mannheim’s death in 1976, only after that did Goring marry for a third time.”
 1.

 After their marriage, Marius and Lucie were living at Cobham in Surrey, 20 miles south west of London but it was only 5 miles from the Vickers Aircraft Factory at Brooklands.
 The Luftwaffe had bombed the Vickers Factory buildings and extensively damaged the facilities on 4 September 1940.
 Nearly 90 aircraft workers were killed with at least 419 injured.